zygos/wd-material/material/3-frameworks/1-spa/4-hands-on.md

 1. Homepage that displays the date picker and an APOD of the selected day using the NASA Open API.
 2. The application should display the NASA-provided information about each APOD image.
-3. The user should have the ability to add and remove an APOD image from their personal favorites.
+3. The user should be able to add and remove an APOD image from their favorites.
 4. The application should store the user's favorite images in the local storage.
 5. The application should have a Favorites gallery page that displays all the APOD images that the user has marked as favorites.
 6. User should be able to navigate to the Favorites page using a link in the navigation bar.
 The link should not cause a page refresh.
-7. The application should work on mobile, tablet and desktop devices.
+7. The application should work on mobile, tablet, and desktop devices.
 8. The application should handle and display errors when fetching an APOD image (such as failed to fetch, no API key, etc.).
-9. The application should use a `.env.local` file to store the API key.
+9. The application should store the API key using a `.env.local` file.

-You can assume that this application will be run using `npm run dev`, and the user will provide their own API key in their own `.env.local` file.
+You can assume that this application will be run using `npm run dev`, and the user will provide their API key in their own `.env.local` file.

+While in a deployed application, you would not want to expose your private API key to the client, it is acceptable for this exercise.

 ## Recommended Step-by-Step Approach

 1. Initialize the app with `npm init vite@latest`, just like your boilerplate, but this time selects to add a routing with Vue Router, ESLint, and Prettier.
-2. Copy your ESLint, Prettier and Stylelint configurations from your boilerplate.
-Install missing development dependencies (`stylelint stylelint-config-standard @vue/eslint-config-airbnb postcss-html stylelint-config-standard-vue`) for code quality enforcement.
+2. Copy your ESLint and Prettier configurations from your boilerplate.
+Install missing development dependencies (`@vue/eslint-config-airbnb postcss-html`) to enforce code quality.
+You can **optionally** install Stylelint to lint your CSS (`stylelint stylelint-config-standard stylelint-config-standard-vue`).
-3. Delete all files in the `components` folder and make sure your `App` and page-level components in the `views` folder no longer contain any unnecessary content or broken `import` statements.
+3. Delete all files in the `components` folder and ensure that your `App` and page-level components in the `views` folder no longer contain unnecessary content or broken `import` statements.
 4. [Sign up for a NASA Open API key](https://api.nasa.gov/) and add the API key to an `.env.local` file in the project root folder.
 5. In the homepage view, fetch the APOD data from the NASA Open API, and display it and its information on the Homepage.
-6. Add a date picker to the Homepage that allows the user to select a date for which they want to see the APOD image.
+6. Add a date picker to the Homepage that allows the user to select a date they want to see the APOD image.
 7. Implement a feature allowing users to add and remove the APOD image from their favorites.
 8. Store the user's favorite images in the local storage.
 Make sure that the favorites persist when the user refreshes the page.
 9. Display the user's favorite images from the local storage on the Favorites page.
 Add a Favorites page in the `router/index.js` file.